 To coincide with the official opening of Western Sydney University’s latest high-rise campus in the Liverpool CBD – University researchers have released a compelling report, which details the social “complexities and contradictions” of the Liverpool region.

-Professor Paul James, Director of the Institute for Culture and Society, is the lead researcher and author of the ‘Circles of Sustainability, Liverpool report (PDF, 18830.42 KB) (opens in a new window), developed in collaboration with the Western Sydney Migrant Resource Centre.
+Professor Paul James, Director of the Institute for Culture and Society, is the lead researcher and author of the ‘Circles of Sustainability, Liverpool.
+Settling Strangers; Supporting Disability Needs’ (opens in a new window)(PDF,18MB) report, developed in collaboration with the Western Sydney Migrant Resource Centre.